udkumar/location_ckecker/README.md

-# locationApp
+# Location Ckecker

-* This app is a location saving App to save user location each time he/she chech in to a location.
+>> This app is a location saving App to save user location.
-* The app also return the users and location records while search by user name or location.
+>> The app also return the users and location records while search by user name or location.

-## How to run the app
+How to run the app
 	Note: Before run the app make sure you have node , npm and mongo db install locally To run the app you must need to install dependencies using the folloing command
 		* sudo npm install
 	To run the app locally just run by npm
 		* npm start

-## Functionality of the App
+Functionality of the App
  * The app have two apis to save and get data from server
  	* saveLocation
  	* getLocations